SBejga/humboldt/README.md

     48.137222; 11.575556

-North and east have positive degrees.
+If there is no information of compass signs, North and east have positive degrees.
 South and west will be negative.
 For example for Rio de Janeiro `-22.908333; -43.196389`

 ## Features